Jammer Jamito

-Raymon "Jammer" Jamito (born September 1, 1990) is a Filipino professional basketball player for the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League (MPBL).
-Beginning with the 2025 MPBL season, he will play for the Nueva Ecija Rice Vanguards.
+Raymon "Jammer" Jamito (born September 1, 1990) is a Filipino professional basketball player for the Caloocan Batang Kankaloo of the Maharlika Pilipinas Basketball League (MPBL)..

 Professional career

 Barangay Ginebra San Miguel

 Jamito was the 3rd pick of the regular round in the 2016 PBA draft.

 In 2017, Jamito was part of the Slam Dunk Contest during All-Star Week.
 The crowd expected him to jump over 6-foot-9 Japeth Aguilar.
 Instead, he side-stepped him and did a basic one-hand dunk, drawing laughs from the crowd.
 The stunt became viral, and was featured on the television show "The Starters."
 He also won a Governors' Cup title that year.

 Meralco Bolts

 In 2018, Ginebra made him an unrestricted free agent, allowing the Bolts to pick him up.
 He had his best game with 8 points, 4 rebounds, and one block in a loss to the Phoenix Fuel Masters.

 In 2021, he was given a contract extension.
 He was not given another extension after that season and did not return for the 2022–23 PBA season.